‹ Back to Insights

 Surface Treatment of Thermoplastics for Aerospace Components

 The reasons for a renewed emphasis on aerospace are multifaceted in scope.
-This growth is creating some interesting trends in the manufacturing of the products used in this sector.
+This growth is creating some interesting trends in manufacturing the products used in this sector.
 Among these trends are continual improvements in materials used to construct aircraft.
 Lightweighting, or decreasing the heaviness of components, has become imperative as more aspects of vehicles are turning to hefty electronics for fuel efficiency.
 Also, lighter aircraft, in general, can be safer and faster.

 New Applications for Advanced Materials

 Additive manufacturing has stepped in to help cut costs in the production of these parts and expand the possibilities of lightweighting applications.
 Additive manufacturing, or 3D printing of components, has introduced new advanced materials to the aerospace industry.
-Printing on-demand large and small components is saving the aerospace industry loads of money in storage, waste, and manufacturing time.
+Printing on-demand large and small components saves the aerospace industry loads of money in storage, waste, and manufacturing time.

 Parts such as wall panels, air ducts, and even engine components are increasingly being produced using additive manufacturing technologies.
 As the applications demand higher performance of these printed parts - such as higher strength, lower weight, and more complex geometries - new materials have had to be developed that can rise to the occasion.